MeyvinIsCool/Spider-Man-1.9-Mod-by-J16D-Fixes-by-Meyvin-Tweaks/README.md

 Things I Fixed And Added On This Mod :

+- Added Function Scrolling System On Menu + 10 New Suits Added !
 - Cinimatic Jump Restored
 - A Web Swinging Animation Restored
 - Falling Animations Restored